NyFco/NyFco/README.md

-A Front-end/Mobile developer with about 2 years of official experience.
-Proficient in React.js and React Native and experienced in technologies such as Typescript.
-Able to develop responsive web pages and experienced in using UI frameworks like Ant design and MUI.
-Familiar with Scrum methodologies such as Scrum and also able to work with tools like Figma.
+Front-end developer with over 3 years of experience in React and NextJS, specializing in building responsive and dynamic web applications.
+Experienced in integrating Web3 technologies to deliver decentralized solutions.
+A self-driven learner with a keen eye for detail, strong problem-solving skills, and a collaborative mindset, adept at working closely with back end and design teams to craft seamless user experiences.